froudaut/jugglingTB/README.md

 You will find a binary for Windows 64bits (packaged with Strawberry Perl (64-bit) 5.32.1-64bit) named jugglingTB.exe.
 Simply run this file.
-A binary version packaged on Ubuntu, name jugglingTB.bin is also provided on some packages.
-[Old one currently]
+A binary version packaged on Ubuntu, named jugglingTB.bin is also provided on some packages.

 ### Sources